xy-241/CS-Notes/content/OS/Process/Process (进程).md

 > `VmSize` represents the size of [[Virtual Memory]] assigned to a process.
 >
 > `VmRSS` represents the size of [[Main Memory#Memory Frames]] a process is currently using.

+>[!tool] Debugging in Linux
+> `gcore` lets you take a full snapshot of a running process’s memory so you can debug it later in gdb, while `gstack` is a quick way to inspect all thread stack traces on the spot to see what each thread is doing (blocked on a syscall, stuck on a lock, sleeping, etc).
+>
+> They rely on `ptrace`, so you’ll need proper permissions, matching namespaces, and relaxed kernel policies if you’re inside containers or hardened environments.
+In short, `gcore` is for deep post-mortem analysis, and `gstack` is for fast, live insight into why your program might look stuck.

 ### Core Image